dkebler/4S/README.md

 In a self-referential way of course this repo is used to deploy the current template/content found in this repo :-).
 You can check out how the "front end" is evolving at  http://dkebler.github.io/super-static-site-starter, which will not be generated from the master branch but the [current working branch](https://github.com/dkebler/super-static-site-starter/tree/working-020)

 __Best Feature:__ By using Wiredep and node-sass I have replaced the need for compass (and thus ruby) so that you can continue to use just the filename of bower packages in your sass @imports (no need for a path)!!!

 __Where it Stands:__ This project is currently under development with only a minor 0.1.0 release so far.
-Anticipated is about one minor release every month until 1.0 is reached.
-If want to see the latest look at the working-020 branch.
+Despite no merges into the master since December 2015 I am still plugging along (slowly now) on the working-020 branch.
+If want to see the latest look at the working-020 branch albiet it may be broken at times.
+Mostly I am working on the html-templates-styling-front-end stuff at this time.
 Even though it is still a ways from prime-time in terms of the front end the development and deployment tasks are totally functional.
 It's a great head start and will be even more so once I get to cross more of these [TODOS](#todos).
 I'd welcome a collaborator with the same vision.
 Completed TODOs are noted in the [releases](https://github.com/dkebler/Super-Static-Site-Starter/releases).

 ## Movtivation